I think you will agree with me when I say:

-There are lot of these kind of sites in the SEO and Internet marketing niche and you have probably come across a few of them already.
+There are a lot of these kinds of sites in the SEO and Internet marketing niche and you have probably come across a few of them already.
 Examples are Aweber, Link-Assistant and Link Emperor.

 To keep your members subscribed, you need to make sure that your software does exactly what the user wants.
 Customer support is an important factor along with regular software updates!